yanyongyu/githubkit/docs/usage/authentication.md

 ## OAuth Web Flow Authentication

-GitHub OAuth web flow allows you to exchange the user access token with the web flow code.
-GitHubKit has built-in support for OAuth web flow token exchanging.
+GitHub OAuth web flow allows you to exchange the user access token with the web flow code. githubkit has built-in support for OAuth web flow token exchanging.
 See [GitHub Docs - Using the web application flow](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-user-access-token-for-a-github-app#using-the-web-application-flow-to-generate-a-user-access-token) for more information.

 ```python
 from githubkit import GitHub, OAuthWebAuthStrategy